 The muscles in your buttocks are closely connected to those in your lower back, so when your gluteus medius are tense or sore, they can pull on your back, causing pain.

 Changes in posture, nerve compression, or referred pain can also spread discomfort from your buttocks to your back.
-Additionally, conditions like piriformis syndrome or sacroiliac joint dysfunction can simultaneously cause pain in both the buttocks and the back.
+In some cases, conditions such as piriformis syndrome or sacroiliac joint dysfunction may cause simultaneous pain in both the hips and the back.

 This is a straightforward yet important connection to understand when addressing persistent back pain.